THE STORY OF

 a lot of karaoke type performances and silly ad-lib attempts.
 Short

-of Fred's song "Wild Wild Life", the entire attempt is most embarrassing
+of Fred's song "Wild Wild Life", the entire attempt is mostly embarrassing

 and ludicrous.
 With Fred's song being the only one that makes sense,